Salesforce Review: Decide if the CRM Is Right for You

 Despite its reputation as an industry-leading CRM, Salesforce will not be the ideal solution for every organization — namely if you’re a small company that’s unfamiliar with the intricacies of CRM software or don't need a robust solution that is powerful but might be complicated to learn.

-Below are the specific situations where Salesforce might not be good for you:
+Below are the specific situations where Salesforce might not be right for you:

-• You’re a Small Business Owner or Solopreneur: Barring Salesforce Essentials — which is a competitively-priced entry-level CRM — Salesforce Sales Cloud will be too expensive and complex for what most new businesses and sole proprietors can handle.
+• You’re a Small Business Owner or Solopreneur: Barring Salesforce Starter — which is a competitively-priced entry-level tier — Salesforce Sales Cloud will be too expensive and complex for what most new businesses and sole proprietors can handle.

 • Your Team Is Unfamiliar With CRM Software: Salesforce is made with experienced CRM power users in mind.
 Thus, anyone who has never used CRM software may find the process of learning Salesforce taxing and intimidating.